nktice/AMD-AI/SallyAIRiddle.md

 starts out great, and then falls on its face...
 `" Sally has one sister, herself.
 The other two girls are her brothers’ sisters but not hers because they aren't related by blood to each other or their parents. [...]"`

+TheBloke_Mixtral-8x7B-v0.1-GGUF - [pass]
+`"1 sister, because she is one of the two girls in her family and each boy only has one other sister besides herself! [...] "`

 TheBloke_Mixtral-SlimOrca-8x7B-GGUF - [fail]
 `"Sally has no sisters because she is a girl, not a boy.
 She cannot be one of her own brothers' sisters."`